What do I have to do when getting EI?

 Usually, you have to report every 2 weeks.

-If you realize later that you made a mistake in your report, call 1-800-206-7218 and press zero.
-TTY users, call 1-800-529-3742.
+If you realize later that you made a mistake in your report, call 1-800-206-7218 and press “0”.
+For TTY, call 1-800-529-3742.

 Call as soon as possible during business hours.

-You can call the telephone reporting service at 1-800-531-7555.
-When you use the service, you have to answer several questions.
-It is important to answer each question correctly.
+It’s important to answer each question correctly.
 After you answer each question, you must confirm that your answer is right.

 When you finish your report, a message tells you when to make your next report.
 Be sure to write down this date.
 You cannot make your next report before then.
-Usually, you have to report every 2 weeks.

-If you realize later that you made a mistake in your report, call 1-800-206-7218 and press zero.
-TTY users, call 1-800-529-3742.
+If you realize later that you made a mistake in your report, call 1-800-206-7218 and press “0”.
+For TTY, call 1-800-529-3742.

 Call as soon as possible during business hours.

-This applies as long as you do not earn more than 90% of the average insurable earnings your benefit was based on.
+This applies as long as you do not earn more than 90% of the “average insurable earnings” your benefit was based on.
 All of the money you earn above that 90% is taken off your benefits.

-“Average insurable earnings” is the amount EI considers you were making before you lost your job.
-For more information, see How much will I get from EI?
+Average insurable earnings is the amount EI considers you were making before you lost your job.
+For more information, see How much will I get?

 Also, when you work a full work week, you do not get any benefits for that week.
 This applies no matter how little you earn.